musicbutton

 1) The necessity of a new energy policy

-The modern energy question is one of great importance.
+The modern energy question is a profound one.
 The survival of mankind is at stake.
-We cannot, as we clearly see at the beginning of the 21th century, continue using fossil fuels.
-We need to switch over to sustainable energy sources, partly because of the fact that the resources of oil, gas and other fossil fuels are getting depleted, but also because of the administrative and military conflicts thereabout that are associated with the striving for a new world order.
+As we clearly see at the beginning of the 21th century, we cannot continue using fossil fuels.
+We must transition to sustainable energy sources, partly because 1) the energy resources of oil, gas and other fossil fuels are depleting, but also 2) because the use of non-sustainable energy sources, leading to excessive CO2 emissions, poses an imminent threat for the biological balance and the habitability of this planet.
+Additionally, we face geopolitical governance and related military power conflicts in connection with the pursuit of a mew world order in response to the numerous crises of climate change .

 So also could next to that, in the search for alternative energy resources, a renewed interest for nuclear energy be observed, which essentially constitutes no sustainable source of energy because of the fossil nuclear materials that are needed.
 And there is also a serious objection, as is generally known, against the nuclear waste and the danger of this method.
 An alternative technology for nuclear energy production would be the technology of